EricChristopherDee/Networking_Notes/README.md

 • SRV or service record returns records for services

-• TXT used to be used for extra information pertaining to the domain, but now sometimes is used for odd situations with data, or identity
+• TXT used to be used for extra information pertaining to the domain, but now sometimes is used for odd situations with data, or mail